shakacode/react_on_rails/docs/javascript/code-splitting.md

 ### Caveats

-If you're going to try to do code splitting with server rendered routes, you'll probably need to use seperate route definitions for client and server to prevent code splitting from happening for the server bundle.
+If you're going to try to do code splitting with server rendered routes, you'll probably need to use separate route definitions for client and server to prevent code splitting from happening for the server bundle.
 The server bundle should be one file containing all the JavaScript code.
-This will require you to have seperate webpack configurations for client and server.
+This will require you to have separate webpack configurations for client and server.

 The reason is we do server rendering with ExecJS, which is not capable of doing anything asynchronous.
-It would be impossible to asyncronously fetch a code chunk while server rendering.
+It would be impossible to asynchronously fetch a code chunk while server rendering.
 See [this issue](https://github.com/shakacode/react_on_rails/issues/477) for a discussion.

 Also, do not attempt to register a renderer function on the server.
 Instead, register either a Render-Function or a component.
 If you register a renderer in the server bundle, you'll get an error when react on rails tries to server render the component.